 Before I had them I didn’t ask other women “Hey, what do hot flashes feel like?” ever.
 It never occurred to me to ask.
 I knew women who were around menopause age and even lived with one who was going through menopause, but still I blocked that out of my awareness.
 Things changed considerably once I began to have what I suspected were hot flashes.
-I became very curious about what they feel like and began investigating my own personal experience and reactions.
+That was when I became very curious about what they feel like and began investigating my own personal experience and reactions.
 Early in my menopause sensual research I had a defining moment that transformed my relationship to hot flashes forever.

 What do hot flashes feel like from a sensualist’s point of view?